 We provide a curriculum with monthly assignments.
-Additional resources to support you during your practicum are available on this website, through the Guide Portal (password required; you will receive a password during your training).
+Additional resources to support you during your practicum are available on this website, through the Member Portal accessed through Member Login

 Month by month, you will be guided on an journey in which you steadily build your confidence and skills in seven key areas: